Bruxism Treatment

-Bruxism refers to a condition where you gnash and grind your teeth.
+Awake to a headache or sore jaw?
 Up to 15% of Americans suffer from bruxism during their sleep, while up to 30% of people grind their teeth.
 The main teeth grinding causes include stress, anxiety, and sleeping issues such as apnea and snoring.

 What Are the Symptoms of Bruxism?